Summary:

 Position |

-Center of the bike (near pedals) |
+Center of the bike (replaces a traditional bottom bracket) |

 In the wheel hub (usually the rear) |